 - If the hotel caters to business clientele, they may offer lower weekend rates and package deals.

 - If the hotel quotes you a higher rate than the one you found online, try negotiating with them.
 Online booking sites take a percentage out for commissions and oftentimes charge a booking fee.
-The hotel may agree to match the rate you saw online–they would be saving on the commission, and you would not have to pay a booking fee.
+The hotel may agree to match the rate you saw online.
+They would save on the commission and you would not have to pay a booking fee.